|

 may or may not have originally presented the facts truthfully.

-or her thoughts and opinions clearer and relevant to the reader in the present
+his or her ☨hough☨s and opinions clearer and relevant to the reader in the

 Fair Use Notice